Campaign Management

 Close Campaign Immediately completes the campaign and cancels any pending email deliveries.
 No further interactions will be recorded.

-Anonymize Campaign Closes the campaign and anonymizes all collected data while preserving statistical metrics.
-Individual recipient data becomes untraceable for privacy compliance.
+Anonymize Campaign Closes the campaign and anonymizes all collected data.
+Individual recipient data gets anonymized.

-Export Campaign Events Downloads a comprehensive CSV file containing all campaign events, interactions, and timestamps for analysis and reporting.
+Export Events Downloads a CSV file containing all campaign events, interactions, and timestamps for analysis and reporting.

 Campaign Events Analysis

-The events table provides a detailed chronological view of all campaign interactions, enabling comprehensive analysis of user behavior patterns and campaign effectiveness metrics.
+The events table provides a chronological view of all campaign interactions, enabling analysis of user behavior patterns and campaign effectiveness metrics.

 Phishing Club - Campaign events table